There was no late-night talk show guest quite like Norm Macdonald

 “I am absolutely devastated about Norm Macdonald.
 Norm had the most unique comedic voice I have ever encountered and he was so relentlessly and uncompromisingly funny.
 I will never laugh that hard again.
 I’m so sad for all of us today,” tweeted O’Brien.

-“Of the many addictive rabbit holes you can disappear down on the internet, the most pleasurable is 'Norm MacDonald chat show appearances,’” tweeted Edgar Wright.
+“Of the many addictive rabbit holes you can disappear down on the internet, the most pleasurable is ‘Norm MacDonald chat show appearances,’ ” tweeted Edgar Wright.

 “I was a huge fan of Norm Macdonald and I essentially ripped off his delivery when I first started acting.
 I would stay up specifically to watch him on talk shows.
 He was the funniest guest of all time,” chimed in Seth Rogen.